william-horn/Horiseon/README.md

 # Horiseon Code Refactor

 This is a refactored codebase for the original Horiseon website.
 The goal was to take in a semi-functioning website with minor bugs and sub-standard code and touch it up a bit.
-Languages affected by the refactor:
+Technologies involved with refactor:

 - **HTML**
 - **CSS**